carnarez/astdocs/astdocs.md

 The only requirement is to use the standard library **exclusively** (even the [templating](https://docs.python.org/3/library/string.html#template-strings)), and keep it as lean as possible.
-Support for corner cases is scarse... for one, no class-in-function (or the opposite) or function-in-function.
+Support for corner cases is scarse... for one, no class-in-function (or the opposite), or function-in-function (considered private).

 The simplest way to check this is to run it on itself: